burningwxiyiji/xizhu/_pages/about.md

 ☀️ Hello, welcome to my page!

-I am currently a Project Manager in the tech industry, with a background in Sociology (M.A.) from East China University of Science and Technology, where I was advised by Professor Wansheng Xiong.
-My academic training and ongoing interests lie in digital sociology and political communication.
+I am currently a Project Manager in the tech industry, with a background in Sociology (M.A.) from East China University of Science and Technology.

 Previously, I was admitted to the M.A. program in Communication Studies at UT Austin, with a focus on computational and political communication.
 I rejected the admission due to funding considerations, but I continue to develop skills in machine learning, data analysis, and computational methods.